 A.B., Washington University in St. Louis; J.D., Columbia; Ph.D., University of Chicago

 Professor Brummer has taught at several leading universities in varying capacities including the universities of Basel, Heidelberg, Vanderbilt, the University of Pennsylvania, and the London School of Economics.
-His scholarly and professional webpages can be found here and here.
+More on his scholarship can be found here.

 "Fintech sector hurt by shutdown," a piece by Professor Chris Brummer appeared on Roll Call, January 10, 2019.